PR reports focus on the details that reflect how well the team performs regarding the PRs, responses, changes, and comments.

 Reviewer comments are provided in terms of count and it shows how many comments are made generically on the open PRs by reviewers.

 If the number is high, we suggest you check the reasons why the PRs are getting more comments than expected.
-It may indicate failure in the coding phase, the developers may be exploring new patterns or languages or any disagreement on the way of coding.
+It may indicate failure in the coding phase, the contributors may be exploring new patterns or languages or any disagreement on the way of coding.

 Reviewers